 Franschhoek, South Africa

 Not that there’s anything wrong with a NorCal winery wedding, but it’s never a bad idea to recognize exotic alternatives.
 Cape Town, South Africa, may be very far away for most Americans, but for the right size wedding and right couple, its stunning winelands (South Africa’s term for wine country) are perfect.
 It’s hard to imagine a more picturesque scene than the area just 45 minutes from Cape Town by car.
-“Surrounded by towering mountains and stunning flowering vistas, Franschhoek is home to a one-of-a-kind combination of world-class wineries, temperate year-round climate (especially during American wintertime), a thriving arts community and some of South Africa’s best destination restaurants, all at a tremendous value for the US traveler,” says La Residence group events manager Chantell Viljoen.
-(Current exchange rates are very much in favor of the US Dollar.)
+“Surrounded by towering mountains and stunning flowering vistas, Franschhoek is home to a one-of-a-kind combination of world-class wineries, temperate year-round climate (especially during American wintertime), a thriving arts community, and some of South Africa’s best destination restaurants, all at a tremendous value for the US traveler,” says La Residence group events manager Chantell Viljoen.
 Palatial private estates like La Residence provide a dreamy backdrop for intimate or large celebrations that are guaranteed to stun guests with delicious vino and cuisine, and a complete tailored buyout means one couple and their party have exclusive access to their 30 acres of vineyards and plum orchards.

 Punta Cana, Dominican Republic

-The weddings of Poppy Delevingne, Dianna Agron and Hannah Bronfman put Marrakech front and center in recent years, but one doesn’t have to be a celebrity to make the vibrant Moroccan city your location, too.
+The weddings of Poppy Delevingne, Dianna Agron, and Hannah Bronfman have put Marrakech front and center, but one doesn’t have to be a celebrity to make the vibrant Moroccan city your location, too.
 “The red city has a magical spirit and bohemian vibe that makes it a distinctive choice for brides with a sense of adventure,” says Boutique Souk founder Rosena Charmoy, who planned Delevingne and Agron’s big days.
 “The city’s architecture and gardens create wow-factor settings and its golden light makes for very romantic wedding photography,” she adds.
-La Mamounia (Bronfman’s venue) general manager Pierre Jochem feels the city filled with vivid colors, palm and olive groves and “culinary delights unlike anywhere else” makes for an idyllic setting, specifically his hotel’s legendary 17-acre gardens that define Mediterranean oasis.
-The superluxe property’s tailored service and photogenic spaces makes it a popular place to make things official, while for a different take on Moroccan style couples can check out the ultra-discreet Royal Mansour comprised of individual intricately designed riads, and Amanjena, which sticks to a minimalist terra-cotta pink and turquoise theme that feels so elegantly North African.
+La Mamounia (Bronfman’s venue) general manager Pierre Jochem feels the city filled with vivid colors, palm and olive groves, and “culinary delights unlike anywhere else” makes for an idyllic setting, specifically his hotel’s legendary 17-acre gardens that define Mediterranean oasis.
+The super-luxe property’s tailored service and photogenic spaces makes it a popular place to make things official, while for a different take on Moroccan style couples can check out the ultra-discreet Royal Mansour comprised of individual intricately designed riads, and Amanjena, which sticks to a minimalist terra-cotta pink and turquoise theme that feels so elegantly North African.

 Santa Barbara, California

-Known as the American Riviera, Santa Barbara is “a brilliant destination to hold a wedding, not just because of the abundant sunshine, but because of the elegant, effortless and laid-back appeal,” says local wedding planner Alexandra Kolendrianos.
-A few of her favorite venues are Four Seasons Resort The Biltmore Santa Barbara, for its ocean-view positioning (quite amazing at sunset in particular) and staff that caters to each and every guest, and the super intimate hillside San Ysidro Ranch.
-The boutiquey Martyn Lawrence Bullard–designed Hotel Californian just opened in the midst of the walkable Funk Zone with an expansive rooftop, terraces and Moroccan-inflected ballroom, and the forthcoming Rosewood Montecito (opening in 2018) is sure to be a hit, too.
-In addition to the freshest Cali cuisine, guests coming to Santa Barbara gain access to an abundance of activities, says Kolendrianos, including beautiful hiking trails, wine tasting and quaint beaches.
+Known as the American Riviera, Santa Barbara is “a brilliant destination to hold a wedding, not just because of the abundant sunshine, but because of the elegant, effortless, and laid-back appeal,” says local wedding planner Alexandra Kolendrianos.
+A few of her favorite venues are Four Seasons Resort The Biltmore Santa Barbara, for its ocean-view positioning (quite amazing at sunset in particular) and a staff that caters to each and every guest, and the super intimate hillside San Ysidro Ranch.
+The boutiquey Martyn Lawrence Bullard–designed Hotel Californian is also an option in the midst of the walkable Funk Zone with an expansive rooftop, terraces, and Moroccan-inflected ballroom, and the Rosewood Montecito is sure to be a hit, too.
+In addition to the freshest Cali cuisine, guests coming to Santa Barbara gain access to an abundance of activities, says Kolendrianos, including beautiful hiking trails, wine tasting, and quaint beaches.

 San Miguel de Allende, Mexico

 If cost is a concern, it might sound counterintuitive but it’s worth considering going halfway around the world for the most romantic day of your lives.
-That’s because Southeast Asia, and Thailand in offers a lot in terms of value, and is of course epic to boot.
-You won’t see natural beauty like this in the United States, and you also won’t find magical traditional Thai Buddhist ceremonies—which involve up to five monks who wrap the bride and groom in a garland to symbolize the coming together of two individuals before more blessings and Thai music and dancing, a feast and even an elephant ride, available at dreamy resorts including Amanpuri—there either.
-“From basking on powder-white beaches to exploring ancient Chinese shrines, Phuket offers innumerable diversions for every phase of the celebration, and will delight culture mavens, adventure seekers and foodies alike,” says Jodie Clark, director of sales and marketing at the new Rosewood Phuket, yet another reason—and potential venue—to the list of positives for his island and its fantastical world of natural wonders.
+That’s because Southeast Asia, and Thailand, offers a lot in terms of value, and is of course breathtaking to boot.
+You won’t see natural beauty like this in the United States, and you also won’t find magical, traditional Thai Buddhist ceremonies—which involve up to five monks who wrap the bride and groom in a garland to symbolize the coming together of two individuals before more blessings, Thai music and dancing, a feast, and even an elephant ride, available at dreamy resorts including Amanpuri—there either.
+“From basking on powder-white beaches to exploring ancient Chinese shrines, Phuket offers innumerable diversions for every phase of the celebration, and will delight culture mavens, adventure seekers, and foodies alike,” says Jodie Clark, director of sales and marketing at the Rosewood Phuket, yet another reason—and potential venue—to the list of positives for this island and its fantastical world of natural wonders.